Thayer Lindsley Program for Deaf and Hard of Hearing Infants and Toddlers

-The Thayer Lindsley Family-Centered Program offers services to young children who are deaf or hard of hearing and their families.
+The Thayer Lindsley Program offers a family-centered approach to services for young children who are deaf or hard of hearing and their families.
 Communication-focused services are provided at this crucial stage in speech and language development.
 This involves working directly with the children as well as assisting their families as they prepare for the unique challenges of raising a child who is deaf or hard of hearing.

 The Thayer Lindsley Program provides a number of services: